 The Problem Dirty Ducts

-Besides lost efficiency and operational hazards, dirty ducts are an ideal breeding ground for pollen, mold spores, mildew, bacteria and other potentially harmful bio-pollutants which can pass easily through the furnace filter and into the air you breathe.
+Besides lost efficiency and operational hazards, dirty ducts are an ideal breeding ground for pollen, mold spores, mildew, bacteria; and also other potentially harmful bio-pollutants which can pass easily through the furnace filter and into the air you breathe.

 The Solution – Breezin’s State-Of-The-Art Duct Cleaning Process

-Our process utilizes a HEPA-AIRE Portable Power Vac in tandem with a specially designed Aire-Sweep Portable Air Compressor and Agitation Tools.
+Our process utilizes a HEPA-AIRE Portable Power Vac in tandem; with a specially designed Aire-Sweep Portable Air Compressor and also Agitation Tools.
 This method enables Breezin’s duct cleaners to remove contaminants from all parts of the duct system, regardless of location or type of duct.

 Want to learn more?
 Contact us and we’ll be happy to explain the whole process.